tetrakai/open-sauce/_posts/2014-10-26-creme-caramel.md

   'Combine cream, milk and vanilla in a saucepan over medium heat.
 Cook, stirring, for 6 to 8 minutes or until small bubbles form at edge of pan.
   Remove from heat.',
-  ' Whisk eggs and remaining sugar in a bowl until pale and creamy.
+  'Whisk eggs and remaining sugar in a bowl until pale and creamy.
 Slowly add cream mixture, whisking constantly.
 Strain mixture into a jug.
 Divide between ramekins.',
   'Place ramekins in a large baking dish.
 Pour boiling water into baking dish